 After sharing some news and reporting about the situation in their respective countries, the members spent the evening discovering Downtown Lisbon.
 The district is also known as Baixa Chiado and lies at the heart of the city, with amazing shopping boulevards and other main tourist attractions.
 The sight-seeing tour continued the next day by visiting Castelo de São Jorge, Teatro Romano and Miradouro de Santa Luzia, which is located on a hill and offers breath-taking views over the city.
 After lunch, the members went to see the church Igreja da Madre de Deus, which is part of a Convent.
 One major sight located inside the Convent is the National Tile Museum, displaying artistic ceramic tiles, the “azulejos”, from different eras since the 15th century.
 The participants then went on to visit the Jeronimos Monastery, which is a UNESCO World Heritage Site and one of the most popular attractions in Lisbon.
 The afternoon program ended at the Torre de Belém, a tower located at the river Tagus, which has also been declared as UNESCO World Heritage Site.
 The last day of the meeting started with a visit to Queluz Palace and Sintra Palace and ended at the convent and palace of Mafra.
 All of this gave astonishing insights into Portugal’s past and future, which inspired everybody’s eyes and minds.

-The EuréseaU Spring Meeting 2019 will take place on May 10 - 12, 2019 in Sofia, Bulgaria, hosted by our member firm Dinova Rusev & Partners Law Office.
+The EuréseaU Autumn Meeting 2023 will take place on October 13 - October 15, 2023 in Antwerp, Belgium hosted by our member firm LAWTREE Advocaten.